gabyx/Githooks/README.md

 is **bomb-proof in it's output and exit code behavior**.
 This tool should really enable proper and safe usage inside hooks and other scripts.
 You can even report the output in `json` format (use option `--json`).
-You can use this dialog tool independent of Githooks.
+You can use this dialog tool independently of Githooks.

 **Test it out!** 🎉: Please refer to the [documentation of the tool](docs/dialog/dialog.md).